factbook/factbook.json/README.md

 ### Q: Can you update the datasets?

-A: Since Februar 2021 the datasets get auto-updated using / fetching the original online CIA World Factbook country profile datsets (cached in [`cache.factbook.json`](https://github.com/factbook/cache.factbook.json)) twice a month, that is, every 1st and 15th of every month.
+A: Since February 2021 the datasets get auto-updated using / fetching the original online CIA World Factbook country profile datsets (cached in [`cache.factbook.json`](https://github.com/factbook/cache.factbook.json)) twice a month, that is, every 1st and 15th of every month.
 See the [GitHub Actions log](https://github.com/factbook/factbook/actions) for details.